itmo-mbss-lab/sr_labs_book/lab5/README.md

 # Laboratory work 5.
-Adaptation and calibration of speaker recognition systems
+Adaptation and calibration of speaker recognition system